 Used Audi A4 Models

-Audi's third-generation A4 sedan and wagon was produced from 2006-'08, while the cabriolet lasted an additional year.
+Audi's third-generation A4 sedan and wagon were produced from 2006 to 2008, while the cabriolet lasted an additional year.
 Relative to second-generation A4s, this generation offered refreshed styling, a revised chassis and more powerful engines, though this was really more of a revitalization rather than a redesign.
-The sedan and wagon got these upgrades in 2006 at the start of the generational cycle, but the cabriolet wasn't updated until the following year, in model year 2007.
+The sedan and wagon got upgraded in 2006 at the start of the generational cycle, but the cabriolet wasn't updated until the following year.
 To make up for lost time, the cabriolet was endowed with a new acoustic soft top, which served to give it a quieter ride.

 Two trims were available for third-generation A4s: the 2.0T and the 3.2.
-Base 2.0Ts offered standard features like a power driver seat and dual-zone climate control, while the 3.2 added heated leather seats and 17-inch wheels.
-Option packages included features like a navigation system and an upgraded sound system.
+Base 2.0Ts offered standard features including a power driver seat and dual-zone climate control, while the 3.2 added heated leather seats and 17-inch wheels.
+Option packages included features such as a navigation system and an upgraded sound system.

-Under the hood, buyers had the choice of a 200-hp 2.0-liter turbo-4 or a 255-horse 3.2-liter V6.
+Under the hood, buyers had the choice of a 2.0-liter turbocharged four-cylinder with 200 hp or a 3.2-liter V6 with 255 hp.
 All wagons were available only with Audi's Quattro system; sedans and convertibles came with either Quattro or front-wheel drive.
-As far as transmissions go, options varied by body type and trim, but the A4 was available with a six-speed manual, a six-speed automatic or a continuously variable transmission (CVT).
+As far as transmissions go, options varied by body type and trim, but the A4 was available with a six-speed manual, a six-speed automatic or a continuously variable automatic transmission (CVT).

 The second-generation A4 was produced from 2002-'05.
 Compared to the first generation, it benefited from a new body structure and sheet metal, as well as changes that made it sportier.
 It was motivated by either a 170-hp 1.8-liter turbocharged four-cylinder engine or a 220-hp 3.0-liter V6.
-Both could be mated to either a six-speed manual transmission or a CVT.
-(The CVT first became available with this generation.)
-The A4 Cabriolet debuted in this era, bowing in model-year 2003.
+Both could be mated to either a six-speed manual transmission or a CVT (the CVT first became available with this generation).
+The A4 Cabriolet debuted in the 2003 model year.
 In reviews, we praised this A4's refined interior and sharp handling.
 As with third-generation models, one notable drawback was its lack of low-end torque.

-The first-generation Audi A4 (1996-2001) was a huge success for Audi, helping to put the automaker in the same league as its respected German luxury-car competitors.
+The first-generation Audi A4 (1996-2001) was a huge success for Audi, helping to put the automaker in the same league as its respected German luxury car competitors.
 This was due to the A4's handsome Teutonic looks, impressive performance and stylish, well-constructed interior that set a precedent for future Audi models.
 A five-speed manual was standard, with Audi's five-speed Tiptronic automatic offered as an option.
-The base engine was a turbocharged four-cylinder, while the upgraded model came with a naturally aspirated V6.
+The base engine was a turbocharged four-cylinder, while the upgraded model came with a non-turbocharged V6.
 Note that the original A4 was initially available only as a sedan; the Avant didn't join the lineup until 1998.

-This generation offered all the usual A4 strengths, like good looks both inside and out and available all-wheel drive.
+This generation offered all the usual A4 strengths, such as good looks both inside and out and available all-wheel drive.
 Weaknesses included a lack of rear legroom and a somewhat confusing dash layout, as well as engine performance that lagged behind some rival offerings.